paladin-t/my_basic/sample/yard/README.md

 **Note**

-It requires an importing directories information if the working directory of your interpreter is `my_basic/output/`:
+It requires a directory importing information if the working directory of your interpreter isn't at where `start.bas` is, assuming the interpreter works at `my_basic/output/`, then it goes:

 	my_basic -f ../sample/yard/ ../sample/yard/start.bas